cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 ![](_static/images/Export/web_export_full.png)

-To generate an entire web page for all networks in the session as a zip archive, select **File → Export as Web Page...**.
+To generate an entire web page for all networks in the session as a zip archive, select **File → Export → Network to Web Page...**.
 The following dialog will appear:

 ![](_static/images/Export/web_export_full_dialog.png)